yalue/example_c_python_module/README.md

 identical, but Python 2 has some very slight differences in its C API that will prevent this from compiling under python 2.

+Both `example_library.c` and `setup.py` contain abundant comments.
+Start by looking at `example_library.c`; `setup.py` is only relevant when you're ready to compile and use the library.

 If you're confused by this example, the
 [official tutorial](https://docs.python.org/3/extending/extending.html) is
 a good starting point.